astronomer/docs/software/install-aws-standard.md

 Check the Airflow namespace.
 If pods are changing at all, then the Houston API trusts the registry.

+If you have Airflow pods in the state "ImagePullBackoff", check the pod description.
+If you see an x509 error, ensure that you have:

+- Configured containerd’s `config_path` to point to `/etc/containerd/certs.d`
-If you have Airflow pods in an `ImagePullBackoff` state, check the pod description.
-If you see an x509 error, ensure that you added the `privateCaCertsAddToHost` key-value pairs to your Helm chart.
-If you missed these during installation, follow the steps in [Apply a config change](apply-platform-config.md) to add them after installation.
+- Added the `privateCaCertsAddToHost` key-value pairs to your Helm chart.

+If you missed these steps during installation, follow the steps in [Apply a config change](apply-platform-config.md) to add them after installation.
+If you are using a base image such as CoreOS that does not permit values to be changed, or you otherwise can't modify `config.yaml`, please contact Astronomer for additional configuration assistance.

 ## What's next